 There are some problems with this approach, however:

 De-Extinction: But what if we could REALLY bring back a fossil species.
 Is it possible to de-extinct (I think the term "re-extant" would be better) fossil species?

 Theoretically, there are several approaches, now that fossil genomes have been recovered:

 Two projects are ongoing.
 The so-called Lazarus Project is working to de-extinct the gastric-brooding frog Rheobatrachus silus, which was wiped out in the wild in the mid-1980s.
 Another team has attempted to clone the extinct-in-2000 Iberian ibex Capra pyrenaica pyrenaica (the clone died minutes after birth).
-And (although technically not totally extinct), the northern white rhino (Ceratotherium simum cottoni) has only three living members, all in captivity.
-The two females are too old to bear young.
+And (although technically not totally extinct), the northern white rhino (Ceratotherium simum cottoni) has only two living members, both in captivity: the last male died 18 March 2018.
+These two females are too old to bear young.
 But sperm and eggs have been collected from various individuals, and in May 2016 it was announced that attempts will be made to fertilize the eggs and implant the embryos into the very closely related southern white rhino (C. s. simum).

 If restored, the de-extincted species could be restored to the wild as in re-wilding, removing the objection to it being the wrong species.
 But a whole new set of problems arise:

 And, of course, the whole "world has changed--and will change a lot more VERY soon--since the Pleistocene" issue applies.
 Is it worth billions of dollars to bring back wooly mammoths to a world in which their cold habitat disappears?